roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 tags:
  - webnovel translation
  - extra
-note: "And hello again, here we are at last.
+note: "And hello again, here we are.
 The first extra chapter.<br>In short: I advice you to not miss a 7th foot-link.<br>And long: ....
 Some another time."
 chapter-link: https://kakuyomu.jp/works/4852201425154961396/episodes/1177354054883464875
 ---